CQC We and I Statements

 Authorities should, in assessing care and support needs, establish what support networks (for example friends and family) the individual concerned has in their current place of residence.
 In discussions with the individual and other relevant parties, enquiries should be made as to whether a support network exists elsewhere.
 Alternatively, the individual (or their family or friends) may proactively raise a desire to move to an area with a greater support network or to move to an area for other reasons.

-Authorities should give due consideration as to how to reflect cross border discussions with the individual in the care and support planning process (see Care and Support Planning).
+Authorities should give due consideration as to how to reflect cross border discussions with the individual in the care and support planning process (see Care and Support Planning chapter).

 Where it emerges that residential care in a different territory of the UK may be appropriate for meeting the person’s needs, the authority should inform the individual concerned (and / or their representative) of the potential availability of a cross border placement if the individual (and / or their representative) has not already raised this themselves.